marko-asplund/tech-protos/deep-learning-proto/README.md

 # Deep Neural Network for Image Classification

-Implements a 2-layer neural network in Scala.
+Implements a 2-layer and L-layer neural network based binary classifiers in Scala using linear algebra libraries.
 There are two different implementations: One based on Breeze and another one with ND4J.

 Training data is stored in HDF5 binary data format.